Provides advice on IPR protection, including information on the registration of patents and trademarks.

 U.S. firms should take proactive steps to protect their intellectual property in Russia, including registering their trademarks with the Federal Service for Intellectual Property (Rospatent) and having the patents recorded in the Russian Federal Customs Service’s IP Register.
-It is vital that companies understand that intellectual property is primarily a private right and that the U.S. government generally cannot enforce rights on behalf of private individuals in Russia.
+Companies must understand that intellectual property is primarily a private right and that the U.S. government generally cannot enforce rights on behalf of private individuals in Russia.
 While the U.S. government is willing to assist, there is little recourse if the right holder has not taken the fundamental steps necessary to secure and enforce its IPR.

 It is always advisable to conduct due diligence on potential partners, as reliable business partners can be important allies in protecting IP rights.
-The Commercial Service in Russia can produce a due diligence report to assist in this effort.
+The Commercial Service, through its Referral Service Provider, can assist with due diligence on potential partners.
 Additionally, allowing a business to register your IP rights on your behalf warrants careful consideration.
 Doing so may create a risk that a partner will list itself as the IP owner and fail to transfer the rights when the partnership concludes.
-It may be advisable to closely evaluate cost structure of your business in Russia; high margins may be good for profits but can sometimes incentivize would-be bad actors to target your IP.
+It may be advisable to closely evaluate the cost structure of your business in Russia; high margins may be good for profits but can sometimes incentivize would-be bad actors to target your IP.
 Projects and sales in Russia require constant attention.
 As with all partnerships, U.S. companies are advised to work with legal counsel familiar with Russian law to create robust contracts that include non-compete clauses, and confidentiality/non-disclosure provisions.

-U.S. businesses are encouraged to contact the U.S. Commercial Service for a list of law firms that may be able to assist you with registering your intellectual property.
+U.S. businesses are encouraged to contact the American Chamber of Commerce in Russia for advice on law firms that may be able to assist you with registering your intellectual property.

 It is also advisable for small- and medium-sized companies to work with trade associations and other non-governmental as well as governmental organizations to support their efforts at IPR protection.
 Some such these organizations based in the United States and Russia including: